Principle of whai wāhi

 In applying the principle of participation (whai wāhi), the University commits to ensuring that new and existing roles, committees, working groups, and project teams include people who can represent relevant Māori interests and provide culturally sound advice.
 As per section 4.2.2(a) of the Equal Employment Opportunities Guidelines, this will ‘work to ensure Māori are well represented in positions of leadership and management, as well as other occupations across the University’.
 As per section 4.2.2(c) of the Equal Employment Opportunity Guidelines, it also means that the University has a commitment to ‘consult with Māori on aspects of governance and management, such as through Toihuarewa’.
 This requires that Māori are actively involved in all aspects of the learning and teaching, research, engagement, and development activities of the University.
 It also includes ensuring Māori representation in university processes and activities that impact on recruitment and retention of Māori academic and professional staff and students.

-In order to apply the Principle of Participation and allow Māori advice to inform key decision-making, the University will ensure there is strong and effective Māori representation on the Senior Leadership Team and all key university boards, committees, working groups, and panels.
+In order to apply the Principle of Participation and allow Māori advice to inform key decision-making, the University will ensure there is strong and effective Māori representation on Te Hiwa, the University's senior leadership team, and all key university boards, committees, working groups, and panels.

 If Māori representation is not available, then meaningful consultation and collaboration with Māori is imperative and advice should be sought from the Office of the Deputy Vice-Chancellor (Māori).
 Where an issue relates to student interests, Māori students’ associations across the campuses should be informed and included in the consultation or collaboration.